First Aid for the General Public

 - Canadian Lifesaving Manual

-- Alert!
-Lifeguarding in action Manual
+- Alert: Lifeguarding in action Manual

 - Regulation respecting safety in public baths